cal-itp/data-infra/docs/contribute/submitting_changes.md

 * Give your PR a descriptive title that has a prefix of `docs(subject-area):` as according to the Conventional Commits standard  **(1)**.
 * You will find there is already a template populated in the description area.
 Scroll to the bottom and use only the portion beneath `Docs changes checklist`.
 Add description where requested  **(2)**.
 * In the right-hand sidebar add the following **(3)**:
-  * **Reviewers**: This is the person or people who will review and approve your edits to be added to the main codebase.
+  * **Reviewers** This is the person or people who will review and approve your edits to be added to the main codebase.
 If no one is selected, the docs `CODEOWNER` will be flagged for review.
 Beyond that, request those who will be affected by changes or those with expertise in relevant subject areas.
-  * **Assignees**: If you're responsible for this work tag yourself here.
+  * **Assignees** If you're responsible for this work tag yourself here.
 Also tag any collaborators that you may have.
   * **Affix the label** `documentation` to more easily keep track of this work.
 * If this work is ready for review, select 'Create pull request'.
 If more work is required, select 'Create draft pull request' from the dropdown  **(4)**.
 ![Collection Matrix](assets/pr-intro.png)